neo4j-drivers/testkit/README.md

   * `TEST_NEO4J_SCHEME`
     Scheme to build the URI when contacting the Neo4j server, default "bolt".
   * `TEST_NEO4J_HTTP_PORT`
-    The port on which the Neo4j server is listening for HTTP requests.
-This is just used to make sure the driver does not try to speak bolt over this port.
+    The port on which the Neo4j server is listening for HTTP requests, default "7474".
   * `TEST_NEO4J_VERSION`
     Version of the Neo4j server, default "4.4"
   * `TEST_NEO4J_EDITION`